FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 ---

-The methodology called **Related Metric Scaling** (RelMS) was proposed in *Cuadras (1998)* to obtain joint metrics that meet several criteria that allow eliminating redundant information.
+The methodology called **Related Metric Scaling** (RelMS) was proposed in *Cuadras (1998)* to obtain joint metrics that meet several criteria that allows eliminating redundant information.
 In *Albarran (2015)* was the first time that this technique was applied to mixed type data.

 Assuming four first steps of the G-Gower distance are already followed, the RelMS is computed as follows: